qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/interfaces.rst

 Properties
 ^^^^^^^^^^

 Properties in interfaces state that each class implementing this interface must have a property of the given name.
-The <defining_properties|property definition> is not evaluated and may be empty.
+The :doc:`property definition <defining_properties>` is not evaluated and may be empty.

 Members
 ^^^^^^^